1905 college football season: Chicago vs. Michigan game

 In the final game of the season on November 30, 1905, Amos Alonzo Stagg's Chicago team and Fielding Yost's Michigan squad met in a battle of undefeated Western Conference powerhouses.
 The teams played at Chicago's Marshall Field in front of 27,000 spectators, at that time the largest crowd to view a football game.
 Michigan was 12–0 and had a 56-game undefeated streak on the line, while Chicago was 10–0.
+Chicago had allowed only five points all season, Michigan none.

 The game was a punting duel between Chicago's All-American Walter Eckersall and Michigan's John Garrels and was scoreless until early in the third quarter when a Michigan punt and Chicago penalty pinned Chicago inside their own ten-yard line.
 On third down, as Eckersall attempted to punt, he encountered a fearsome rush, but evaded the Michigan tacklers and was able to scramble to the 22-yard line and a first down.
 After three more first downs, the drive stalled and Chicago was forced to punt again.
 Eckersall's booming punt carried into the end zone where it was caught by Michigan's William Dennison Clark who attempted to run the ball out.
 He advanced the ball forward to the one-yard line, but was hit hard by Art Badenoch and then was brought back inside his own end zone by Mark Catlin for a two-point safety.
 Under the rules of the time, forward progress was not credited, and a ball carrier could be carried backwards or forwards until he was down.
 The rest of third and fourth quarters continued as a defensive stalemate.
 Chicago's 2–0 victory snapped Michigan's 56-game unbeaten streak and gave Chicago the consensus national championship for 1905.

 As a tragic note to this game, Clark received the blame for the Michigan loss, and in 1932 he shot himself through the heart.
 In a suicide note to his wife he reportedly expressed the hope that his "final play" would be of some benefit in atoning for his error at Marshall Field.